Bigguysahaj/Built-my-grep-on-go/README.md

    `cmd/mygrep/main.go`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# First stage :

+a should match "apple", but not "dog".

+echo "apple" | ./mygrep.exe -E "a"